 To incorporate the regulatory guidelines for review and revision of essential fish habitat (EFH) FMP components, the Council will conduct a complete review of all the EFH components of each FMP once every 5 years and will amend those EFH components as appropriate to include new information.
-During the NPFMC February 2023 meeting, The Council reviewed the summary report of a 5-year review of essential fish habitat (EFH) components of the Council's FMPs, and initiated an analysis at this meeting to update the Council's BSAI Groundfish, GOA Groundfish, BSAI King and Tanner Crab, Salmon, and Arctic FMPs' descriptions and maps of EFH.
+During the NPFMC February 2023 meeting, The Council reviewed the summary report of a 5-year review of essential fish habitat (EFH) components of the Council's FMPs, and initiated an analysis at this meeting to update the Council's BSAI Groundfish, GOA Groundfish, BSAI King and Tanner Crab, Salmon, and Arctic FMPs' descriptions and maps of Essential Fish Habitat (EFH).
 The Council elected not to initiate additional habitat-specific processes at this time (NPFMC, 2023).

-Updates to Regulations and the Fishery Management Plans
+Updates to Regulations and the Fishery Management Plan

 NOAA Fisheries issued the final rule to implement Amendment 123 to the BSAI FMP.
 This final rule amends the regulations governing limits on Pacific halibut (Hippolgossus stenolepis) prohibited species catch (PSC) to link the halibut PSC limit for the Amendment 80 commercial groundfish trawl fleet in the BSAI groundfish fisheries to halibut abundance.
-This is necessary to comply with the MSA that FMPs minimize bycatch to the extent practicable.
+This is necessary to comply with the Magnuson Stevens Act (MSA) that FMPs minimize bycatch to the extent practicable.
 Effective date of the final rule was January 1, 2024.

-The NPFMC submitted to the Secretary of Commerce for review, Amendment 113 to the GOA FMP, which would modify specific provisions for the central GOA Rockfish Program (RP) to change the season start date, remove the catcher vessel (CV) cooperative holding cap, and revise the processing and harvesting caps implemented in the RP.
-These actions are necessary to provide increased flexibility and efficiency to better ensure the rockfish species TAC is fully harvested and landed in Kodiak.
-This is currently a Proposed Rule (50 CFR 679).1
+The NPFMC submitted to the Secretary of Commerce for review, Amendment 113 to the Gulf of Alaska (GOA) FMP, which would modify specific provisions for the central GOA Rockfish Program (RP) to change the season start date, remove the catcher vessel (CV) cooperative holding cap, and revise the processing and harvesting caps implemented in the RP.
+These actions are necessary to provide increased flexibility and efficiency to better ensure the rockfish species total allowable catch (TAC) is fully harvested and landed in Kodiak.
+This is currently a Proposed Rule (50 CFR 679).

-The NPFMC reviewed the FMP omnibus amendment analysis and proposed FMP amendment text based on the 2023 EFH 5 year Review.
+The North Pacific Fishery Management Council (NPFMC) reviewed the Fishery Management Plans (FMP) omnibus amendment analysis and proposed FMP amendment text based on the 2023 EFH 5 year Review.
 The Council took final action and selected Alternative 2, which is summarized as follows:

-Alternative 2, the preferred alternative, will update the EFH information in the BSAI & GOA groundfish, BSAI crab and Arctic FMPs.
+Alternative 2, the preferred alternative, will update the EFH information in the BSAI&GOA groundfish, BSAI crab and Arctic FMPs.
 These updates include updated EFH maps, text descriptions, results of the fishing effects (FE) on habitat, prey species tables, non-fishing effects report and research and information needs (NPFMC, 2023).

-4.3.4 Monitoring, control and surveillance
+3.3.4 Monitoring, control and surveillance

-The North Pacific fisheries has a comprehensive, industry-funded, at-sea and on-shore Observer Program.
+The North Pacific fisheries has a comprehensive, industry-funded, at sea and on shore Observer Program.
 This is coupled with requirements for total weight measurement of most fish harvested.
 All sectors of the groundfish fishery may be required to carry one or more observers or an electronic monitoring system for at least a portion of their fishing time.
 All groundfish vessels and processors are included in one of two coverage categories: partial and full.

-Monitoring is done by the North Pacific Observer Program and requires full observer coverage on Alaska groundfish vessels.
-The BSAI and GOA Groundfish FMPs (NPFMC 2020, 2020b) requires that U.S. fishing vessels that catch groundfish in the EEZ, or receive groundfish caught in the EEZ, and shoreside processors that receive groundfish caught in the EEZ, are required to accommodate NMFS-certified observers as specified in regulations, in order to verify catch composition and quantity, including at-sea discards, and collect biological information on marine resources.
+Monitoring is done by the North Pacific Observer Program and requires full observer coverage on AK groundfish vessels.
+The BSAI and GOA Groundfish FMPs (NPFMC 2018a, 2018b) requires that U.S. fishing vessels that catch groundfish in the EEZ, or receive groundfish caught in the EEZ, and shoreside processors that receive groundfish caught in the EEZ, are required to accommodate NMFS-certified observers as specified in regulations, to verify catch composition and quantity, including at-sea discards, and collect biological information on marine resources.